AriFordsham/GHCWiki/design/local-warning-pragmas.md

 According to [\#602](https://gitlab.haskell.org//ghc/ghc/issues/602):
 "One way to achieve this is to allow parts of a file to be delimited by pragmas specifying the warnings to be suppressed, and then filter out the warnings during compilation based on the source location attached to the warning."

+For starting point i think, i would like to suppress warnings thrown by a single function.
+I think that suppressing warnings for bindings or particular expressions inside functions for example will ruin the readability of code.
+There is a nice example in [ Java](http://docs.oracle.com/javase/7/docs/api/java/lang/SuppressWarnings.html) of suppressing warnings for particular methods in classes.

 ## Use cases

 For example you have a function in your source file that can perform some unsafe actions(unsafe I/O maybe).
 You think you are smarter than GHC, and you don't want to read such long warning's texts.
-So you wrap this piece of code in pragmas and compiler does not throw warnings and you are happy with that.
+So you apply pragma to your function and compiler does not throw warnings and you are happy with that.

 ## Exempli gratia